COMMUNITY-BASED DISPUTE RESOLUTION ON MI'KMAW TERMS

 RESULTS WE GOT

 Delivered a complete, decision-ready planning package that transformed a complex concept into a practical, executable project.
-Provided a clear mandate and structure through the Project Proposal, enabling the team to:

 - Translate intent into a sequenced plan of work